 Choco-Story is part museum, part animal refuge, and part cultural exhibition center.
 My kids always love a visit to this outdoor site, for two reasons primarily: they get to feed the monkeys and then they get fed hot chocolate.
 On this trip they, of course, fed the monkeys, watched the Maya ceremony to Chaac (the rain god), raced through the museum sections (they’ve been here many times before), marveled at the variety of trees growing, picked out a chocolate bar each in the shop and then played for hours on the enormous and wonderful tree at the front of the museum.
 They also decided they liked my chocolate bar better than theirs and kept asking to just “try” mine.
 Rude.

 Conclusions.
 The kids had a wonderful day exploring.
 They learned about the history and geography of the region and tied it to what they’d learned at school.
 We examined carvings, spotted iguanas, marveled over trees and flowers, and were all dirty and exhausted by the end of our day.
 What more could we ask for?

 Freelance writer and blogger, born in the UK.
 Cassie has a BA from Oxford University and an MA from SOAS, University of London.
 She lives in Mérida and loves exploring Yucatán with her family.

 Photography by Cassie Pearse and Mario Arnal for its use in Yucatán Today.

 Museo de las Momias, Santa Elena

-Admission: $20 pesos residents, $50 pesos non-residents.
-Children free
+Admission: $20 pesos residents, $40 pesos non-residents.
+Children under 3 have free access.

-Admission: $70 pesos adults, children free.
-Residents free on Sundays
+Admission: $75 pesos adults, children under 13 have free access.
+Residents free on Sundays.